Below, the Foundation is pleased to provide interested researchers with the Research Grant Guidelines, as Approved by the board on September 12, 2014.

 |October 15||January 31|

-IRC will review the applications based on the following eight review criteria, described below by the general questions that they address.
-Each criterion will be scored on a scale of 1 to 4 (with 4 representing “effectively addressed”).
+All IRC will review the applications based on the following 10 review criteria, described below by the general questions that they address.
+Each criterion will be scored on a scale of 0 to 3 (with 4 representing “effectively addressed”).

 - Significance of Study: How will the study address questions of importance regarding the role that IFS plays in healing, fostering health, advancing well-being, achieving better interactions between individuals, promoting organizational effectiveness, etc.?
 How broad is its intended impact in terms of applications?
 What larger questions will this study generate, to be addressed in a next larger follow-up research?